jshruwyd/Minecraft-Cloud-Shell/README.md

 ```
 (You only need to do this if you chose `No`.)

-## Java Server Additional Setup (You can skip this part)
+## Accepting Server EULA (Java Servers)
-*(This only applies to Java Servers including Nukkit or the EULA script didn't work for you.)*
+*This only applies to Java Servers including Nukkit or the EULA script didn't work for you.*
+*You can skip this part as this is already done for you.

 If you first start up your server, it will fail to start because you need to accept the **EULA** to run properly.